the grapevine

 18. You have a name in at least two different languages, and it's not the same one.

-19. You feel you need to move after you've lived in t he same place for a month.
+19. You feel you need to move after you've lived in t

 20. You cruise the Internet looking for fonts that support your "native" language's alphabet.